qtfelix/thi-modpack/README.md

 ## Usage (advanced)

-If you don't trust the auto-updater that was posted, you can quickly make one yourself by [following these instructions](https://packwiz.infra.link/tutorials/installing/packwiz-installer/).
+If you don't trust the pre-made auto-updater, you can quickly make one yourself by [following these instructions](https://packwiz.infra.link/tutorials/installing/packwiz-installer/).
 Use `https://qtfelix.github.io/thi-modpack/v1/pack.toml` for the pack URL.